Category Overview

 Project Highlights

-The Chelan-Douglas Land Trust will use this grant to acquire 1,396 acres of high quality shrub-steppe near Spiva Butte in northern Douglas County.
+The Chelan-Douglas Land Trust acquired 1,396 acres of high quality shrub-steppe near Spiva Butte in northern Douglas County.
 The property is a mosaic of deep and shallow lithosol vegetation communities, and also includes over 11,000 feet of Deep Creek plus 50 acres of wetlands and 10 acres of lake.
-The primary conservation value provided by this grant is high-quality shrub-steppe habitat for sage grouse, sharp-tailed grouse, Washington ground squirrel, mule deer, and other wildlife, as well as public enjoyment across scenic and varied habitats.
+The primary conservation value provided by this grant was high-quality shrub-steppe habitat for sage grouse, sharp-tailed grouse, Washington ground squirrel, mule deer, and other wildlife, as well as public enjoyment across scenic and varied habitats.
 Priority habitats on the property include: aspen stands; biodiversity area and corridors; freshwater wetlands; shrub-steppe; talus.
 Priority species confirmed present on or near the property include: sagebrush lizard; golden eagle; loggerhead shrike; burrowing owl; greater sage-grouse; Columbian sharp-tailed grouse; Rocky mountain mule deer; sage thrasher; white-tailed jackrabbit; Washington ground squirrel, silver-bordered fritillary, myotis species, and several others.
+Unfortunately, the property was burned in the Labor Day 2020 human-caused and wind-driven Pearl Hill Fire.
+Since that time, CDLT has worked on weed control to limit competition with recovering native species, and employing seedhead collection from similar unburned areas and flinging on the Spiva Butte property, to jump start the slow process of sagebrush habitat recovery.
+Many volunteers worked on this efforts for several days in 2020 and 2021.
+CDLT has been coordinating with neighboring landowners and looking into acquiring additional property in the area.
+Collected seed is also being germinated and raised by native plant nurseries to plant seedlings in the future.
+CDLT has also applied fence tags to fencing to prevent injuries to sage grouse.